 To date there have been at least a dozen phase-2 clinical trials using melatonin either alone or in combination with other agents and five phase-3 trials involving random assignment of subjects to melatonin versus some type of control group.
 The majority of these has been relatively small and has involved patients in the terminal stages of their disease, which is perhaps why American oncologists have largely ignored them.
 However, some trials have been much larger and seem to leave little doubt that melatonin significantly increases the efficacy of chemotherapy.
-The most extensive randomized clinical trial involved 250 patients with advanced metastatic cancer of various types (142).
+One of the most extensive randomized clinical trials involved 250 patients with advanced metastatic cancer of various types (154).
 Patients were randomly assigned to chemotherapy alone (using different chemotherapies for different types of cancer) or chemotherapy plus 20 mg of melatonin per day.
 Objective tumor regression occurred in 42 (including 6 complete regressions) of 124 patients receiving melatonin but in only 19/126 (with zero complete regressions) of the control patients.
 A comparable difference occurred for survival rate: 63/124 of those receiving melatonin were alive after one year while only 29/126 were alive of those receiving chemotherapy alone.
-A different trial, involving 100 patients with metastatic nonsmall-cell lung cancer (143), compared chemotherapy alone with chemotherapy in combination with melatonin.
+A different trial, involving 100 patients with metastatic nonsmall-cell lung cancer (155), compared chemotherapy alone with chemotherapy in combination with melatonin.
 With chemotherapy alone, 9 of 51 patients had a partial tumor regression, while 17 of 49 chemo + melatonin patients had either a complete (2) or partial (15) regression.
 Twenty percent of the chemo-alone patients survived for one year and zero for two years, while the corresponding numbers for chemo + melatonin were 40% and 30%.
 Melatonin not only increased the efficacy of chemotherapy, but also significantly reduced its toxicity.
+The most extensive report included 370 patients, subdivided into three different types of cancer: lung cancer (nonsmall cell), colorectal cancer, and gastric cancer (156).
+Aggregated over all three types, the response rate (percentage of patients with tumor regression) was 36% for those treated with chemotherapy and melatonin, versus 20% for those treated with chemotherapy alone.
+The corresponding two-year survival rates were 25% vs. 13%.
+Melatonin's benefits occurred for all three cancer types that were included.
+Moreover, patients receiving melatonin had fewer side effects.

 These trials leave little doubt that the effects of melatonin are robust and of major clinical significance.
-Moreover, a recent study has shown that using multiple components of the pineal gland secretions instead of melatonin alone enhances clinical effectiveness still further (144).
+Moreover, a recent study has shown that using multiple components of the pineal gland secretions instead of melatonin alone enhances clinical effectiveness still further (157).

-One caveat about the use of melatonin is that a recent randomized trial compared radiation treatment for metastatic brain cancer with and without melatonin and found no benefit of the melatonin (145).
+One caveat about the use of melatonin is that a recent randomized trial compared radiation treatment for metastatic brain cancer with and without melatonin and found no benefit of the melatonin (158).
 Given that almost all of the supporting evidence for the use of melatonin has come from its addition to chemotherapy, it is possible that it offers no benefit when added to radiation, perhaps because of its strong anti-oxidant properties.